NOT REAL NEWS: A look at what didn't happen this week

 A roundup of some of the most popular but completely untrue stories and visuals of the week.
 None of these are legit, even though they were shared widely on social media.
 The Associated Press checked them out.
 Here are the facts:

-CLAIM: The attack was a “Domestic Violence Case in a consensual sexual relationship,” and the suspect was found in his underwear when police arrived at the house.

-THE FACTS: No evidence has been presented to support either assertion, both of which contradict what law enforcement officials have said and what court documents describe.
-In the days since the alleged assailant, identified as David DePape, 42, broke into the home of House Speaker Nancy Pelosi and attacked her husband with a hammer, internet users amplified these false claims that mock the victim and give credence to insidious conspiracy theories.
-Baseless and homophobic claims suggesting a personal relationship between Paul Pelosi and DePape have been shared by prominent figures including elected officials, conservative pundits and Twitter’s new owner, Elon Musk, who later deleted his post.
-But San Francisco’s district attorney, Brooke Jenkins, told reporters on Sunday that there was “nothing to suggest that these two men knew each other prior to this incident.”
-She said during a press conference Monday the attack appeared to be politically motivated.
-Authorities have stated that DePape broke a glass door of the home and entered with a hammer, zip ties and other supplies, intending to kidnap the Democratic lawmaker.
-Jenkins’ office in a court filing Tuesday detailed the contents of a 911 call Pelosi made early on Oct.
-28, during which Pelosi confirmed that he did not know DePape.
-Overhearing the call, DePape said aloud that his name was David and he was a “friend,” the filing said.
-Likewise, an FBI agent’s affidavit reports that Pelosi in the 911 call “conveyed that he does not know who the male is” and later told a police officer in the ambulance that he had never seen DePape before.
-DePape told police officers that he went to the home to take Nancy Pelosi hostage, according to the affidavit, and that he viewed her as a “‘leader of the pack’ of lies told by the Democratic Party.”
-Separately, the affidavit makes clear that DePape was wearing clothing at the time.
-“Officers removed a cell phone, cash, clipper cards, and an unidentified card from DEPAPE’s right shorts pocket,” the document reads.
-A local news outlet reported the baseless claim that DePape was in his underwear, but it later corrected its story.
-Pelosi, meanwhile, was asleep in his bed on the second floor of the home when DePape entered and woke him up, according to officials.
-“Mr. Pelosi, who was sleeping, was wearing a loose fitting pajama shirt and boxer shorts,” Jenkins, the district attorney, said Monday.
-DePape is facing multiple charges including attempted murder.
+CLAIM: When ballots were rejected by tabulators at some voting locations across Maricopa County on Election Day, an alternate solution for voters to drop ballots in a secure drop box onsite resulted in the ballots getting shredded, thrown in the trash, or marked for Democrats.

+THE FACTS: Ballots submitted in this way were counted just as absentee ballots or mail-in ballots are, according to county officials.
+They weren’t discarded or altered.
+When a printing problem caused tabulators to reject ballots in at least 70 of 223 polling sites in Arizona’s largest county on Tuesday, county officials offered a few alternate solutions.
+Voters could wait and try another machine, cancel their vote and go to another vote center, or drop their ballot in a secure drop box referred to as “door 3” or “box 3.”
+Some social media user falsely claimed that using this drop box would allow county officials to rig those votes by manually changing them or discarding them.
+However, county elections department spokesperson Megan Gilbertson explained that ballots placed in these drop boxes were machine-counted at the central tabulation center in downtown Phoenix, just as all mail-in and absentee ballots are.
+At the end of the voting day, a bipartisan team collected all the voted ballots from voting centers, sealed them and transported them by truck to the tabulation center for counting.
+This is the same process used for early voting and is the same methodology used on Election Day by most counties, including Pima County and Yavapai County, Maricopa County Recorder Stephen Richer said in a statement Tuesday.

-— Associated Press writers Angelo Fichera in Philadelphia and Ali Swenson in New York contributed this report.
+— Associated Press writers Josh Kelety in Phoenix and Ali Swenson in New York contributed this report.

-CLAIM: The campaign of Democrat Beto O’Rourke, who is running for Texas governor, engaged in voter fraud by sending pre-filled voter registration forms to dead people.

-THE FACTS: While O’Rourke’s campaign did send out partially filled-out forms to encourage people to register before the Texas deadline, experts and government officials say that sending such forms is permitted under Texas law.
-Some social media users, however, have falsely claimed that O’Rourke’s campaign was engaging in voter fraud by trying to illegally register dead people to vote.
-“Beto O’Rourke’s campaign has also been sending pre-filled registration applications to dead voters,” a woman said in a video posted to Twitter that was shared more than 11,000 times.
-“This is literally right before the November elections and they’re sending this to dead voters.
-This is voter fraud.”
-O’Rourke’s campaign did send out application forms with people’s names, birthdays and addresses filled out to remind them to update their voter registration if they’d moved, or needed to register before the Texas deadline on Oct.
-11, according to Chris Evans, the campaign’s director of communications.
-Evans acknowledged that the database the campaign uses for such mailings might contain errors.
-But he noted that all voter registration applications are reviewed by the state of Texas to make sure people who fill them out are eligible to vote.
-“An individual who is not eligible would have their application flagged by the state and be unable to successfully register,” he said.
-Texas election experts and officials concurred that a campaign sending out registration forms with select portions filled out is legally sound, even if a faulty mailing list leads to applications being sent to voters who have died.
-“Campaigns and third-party organizations that send people blank voter registration applications are allowed to pre-fill certain portions of the application,” Sam Taylor, a spokesperson for the Texas secretary of state’s office, told the AP.
-Texas election law allows for such pre-filled applications to already include the voter’s name, birthdate and address, Taylor said.
-He confirmed that all voter registration applications are subject to validation — including a comparison of information to Texas Department of Public Safety and Social Security Administration records.
-Individuals reported to those agencies as deceased would fail the validation process.
-D. Theodore Rave, a professor of law at the University of Texas at Austin, also told the AP that it’s not illegal to fill out information such as a name, address and birthday.
-It would be against state law to fill out other information, such as “statements that the voter is a U.S. citizen, a resident of the county, not incapacitated, and not a felon,” he wrote in an email.
+CLAIM: Voters in Detroit were prevented from casting ballots on Election Day after officials mistakenly said they’d already voted by absentee ballot.

+THE FACTS: No eligible voters were prevented from casting a ballot at Detroit polling locations that experienced the data glitch on Tuesday morning, state and city officials confirmed.
+As voters nationwide went to the polls, there was heightened focus on voting problems and irregularities.
+One of the places election watchers sounded the alarm early on was the battleground state of Michigan.
+“People are showing up to vote in Detroit only to be told that they already voted via absentee ballots and are being turned away,” wrote one Twitter user.
+“Citizens are being told they voted already absentee,” wrote Kristina Karamo, a Republican candidate for Michigan secretary of state, in widely shared posts on Twitter and Facebook.
+Former President Donald Trump also amplified the claims on Truth Social.
+But state and city officials said the issue stemmed from an election software problem and was quickly resolved without anyone being disenfranchised.
+Corwin Smidt, a political science professor at Michigan State University in East Lansing, said the situation demonstrated the voting system worked properly.
+“It certainly slowed down voting there, but the reasons for the slowdown were that the system caught an error, and that error was then fixed,” he wrote in an email.
+Liette Gidlow, a history professor at Wayne State University in Detroit who focuses on U.S. politics and voting rights, agreed.
+“Minor technical glitches are not unusual in any precinct because administering elections is a complex business,” she wrote in an email.
+Detroit’s elections department said the problem was caused by computer software used by election workers to check in voters as they entered the polling location.
+The agency said the program wrongly flagged some residents as having requested an absentee ballot, which would make them ineligible to cast a ballot in-person.
+Matthew Friedman, a department spokesperson, said the issue was resolved within an hour and all eligible residents were able to vote.
+Michigan Secretary of State Jocelyn Benson, whose office assisted the city in addressing the issue, also stressed that no voters were disenfranchised.
+“In all circumstances, eligible voters were able to vote,” the office said in a statement.
+The American Civil Liberties Union of Michigan, which observed the voting process, said it spoke with multiple city election officials and was satisfied with the response.
+Spokespersons for Trump and Karamo did not respond to messages seeking comment.

-— Associated Press writers Angelo Fichera and Melissa Goldin in New York contributed this report.
+— Associated Press writer Philip Marcelo in New York contributed this report.

-CLAIM: Cheers by Philadelphia Phillies fans were so loud when Bryce Harper and Alec Bohm hit home runs that they registered on a seismograph at Penn State Brandywine.

-THE FACTS: While fans watching Game 3 of the World Series on Tuesday were loud, their cheering was not loud enough to register on the seismograph at Penn State Brandywine, according to geological experts.
-Fans at Citizens Bank Park were on their feet and roaring after the Phillies hit five home runs against the Houston Astros on Tuesday.
-Amid the excitement, rumors spread on social media that the fans’ shouts shook the earth hard enough that a seismometer picked them up.
-“Harper and Bohm homeruns are literally registering on the Penn State University Brandywine seismograph station.
-The city is physically shaking,” reads one tweet with more than 16,000 likes.
-The tweet shows a red and blue seismograph readout with two major spikes, one labeled “Harper HR” and the other “Bohm HR.”
-Another graph shared on Twitter also claimed to show that there was enough noise from the stadium to be measured on the seismometer, with a spike highlighted at 9 p.m. local time.
-However, these results don’t match the seismic data that the university recorded Tuesday night.
-Kyle Homman, who is the seismic network manager at Penn State, told the AP that there wasn’t any indication of an increase in seismic activity around the time of Harper’s and Bohm’s home runs.
-Homman also explained that the two spikes shown in the first chart are only a few minutes apart, which doesn’t match up with those two home runs.
-The red and blue graph was taken from a seismograph report from Lick Observatory near San Jose, Calif.
-The graph shows the readout of a magnitude 5.1 earthquake recorded in the San Francisco Bay Area last Tuesday.
-Both Homman and Laura Guertin, a professor of earth sciences at Penn State Brandywine, confirmed that the second graph was from Penn State.
-But they noted the timing of the quick spikes did not match the game.
-For sports events to register, the machines would need to be less than a mile away, Homman said.
-Citizens Bank Park is about 20 miles away from the Brandywine campus.
-“We definitely have a Phillies Red Wave going on, but not a seismic wave,” said Guertin.
-The Phillies’ home runs on Tuesday night tied with a World Series record and gave Philadelphia a 2-1 Series lead.
-But the lead shifted after the Astros won games on Wednesday and Thursday.
-Game 6 will be played on Saturday in Houston.
+CLAIM: A Pennsylvania judge ruled that ballots received up until Nov.
+14 will count in the 2022 midterm elections.

+THE FACTS: Pennsylvania ballots, including mail-in and absentee ballots, must be received by county election offices by 8 p.m. on Election Day, Nov.
+8, to be counted, according to the state’s Department of State.
+As voters went to the polls on Tuesday, misleading information about Pennsylvania’s vote-counting deadlines gained traction.
+“This just in: Pennsylvania Judge allows ballots to count that are received up until November 14th,” read one post.
+“This is unconstitutional.”
+The message, shared in several Instagram posts, is a screenshot of a tweet that was later deleted.
+The Twitter user who first posted it acknowledged in a follow-up that the information was incorrect.
+Existing law requires that Pennsylvania voters’ ballots be received by county election workers by Nov.
+8, the Department of State explains.
+Unlike some other states, Pennsylvania allots no extra time for mail-in ballots — what counts is the day the ballot actually made it to election officials, not when the ballot was postmarked.
+The Twitter user who first made the claim said in a follow-up post that the court case he was referring to was a recent decision by a Pennsylvania Common Pleas Court.
+However, the case in question has nothing to do with ballot submission deadlines.
+It concerned the cross-checking procedure that Pennsylvania uses to prevent duplicate votes from being counted, according to Kevin Feeley, spokesperson for the Philadelphia City Commissioners, which oversees elections in the city.
+The city had sought to delay that process until after the initial ballot count, in an effort to get ballots counted more quickly.
+He said that no duplicate votes had been found in the last three elections.
+The court granted the city the right to delay the reconciliation process, but the judge in the case was “highly critical” of the idea, Feeley said.
+So the City Commission opted Tuesday to revert to doing reconciliation as usual.
+Feeley confirmed that the case did not mean voting can occur through Nov.
+14.

+CLAIM: A candidate winning an election with a majority of mailed ballots is proof of fraud.

+THE FACTS: There is no evidence that mail-in voting has historically caused widespread voter fraud, and fraud related to mail-in voting is exceedingly rare, the AP has reported.
+Some on social media have posited that if a candidate who receives a significant chunk of their votes through mail-in voting wins, their victory is inherently fraudulent.
+An Instagram post features results reporting that incumbent Kelly Skidmore, a Democrat, beat Dorcas Hernandez, a Republican, in the race for state representative in Florida’s 92nd House District.
+It shows Skidmore with 57.51% of the vote, including 31,405 mailed ballots, and Hernandez with 42.9% and 10,297 mailed ballots.
+“This is what textbook election theft via vote by mail ballot looks like,” the post states.
+The numbers in the Instagram post are from the state’s unofficial results, as published online by county boards of elections.
+However, the fact that some candidates are reported as having won after receiving a majority of mailed ballots does not prove election fraud.
+Claims that mail-in voting has caused widespread voter fraud in the past are unsubstantiated, according to reporting by the AP.
+After reviewing every potential case of voter fraud in Arizona, Georgia, Michigan, Nevada, Pennsylvania and Wisconsin, the AP found far too few to affect the outcome of the 2020 election.
+Additionally, an AP survey of state election officials across the U.S. found that the expanded use of drop boxes during the 2020 race did not lead to cases of fraud that could have impacted the results.
+Different states have different ballot verification protocols, but all states vet mailed and absentee ballots.
+Every state requires voters to sign their ballots.
+Some have additional precautions, like having bipartisan teams compare the signature on the ballot with one on file, requiring the signature on the ballot to be notarized or requiring a witness to sign the ballot.
+Other forms of verification can include requiring proof of voter registration, a copy of an ID, a driver’s license number or a Social Security number.
+Ballot security features and ballot sorting at election offices would help weed out any counterfeits.
+There are harsh penalties for voter fraud by mailed ballot, such as a fine, prison time or both.

-— Associated Press writer Karena Phan in Los Angeles contributed this report.
+— Associated Press writers Melissa Goldin and Ali Swenson in New York contributed this report.

 Find AP Fact Checks here: https://apnews.com/APFactCheck